isabella232/docs-13/docs/guides/Using_Nested_Mutations.md

 # Using Nested Mutations in GraphQL

-To simplify content creating and updating when using relations you can make use of `nested mutations`.
+To simplify content creation and updating when using relations you can make use of `nested mutations`.
 Nested mutations allow you to interact with connected parts of your type schema.

 - `Nested create mutations` can be used to create and connect to a new node on the opposite side of a relation.